Spring 2018 - Spring 2019 : Construction in coordination with other major projects in the area.

 Edmonton’s Civic Precinct is the area encompassing Sir Winston Churchill Square, Centennial Plaza (south of the Stanley A. Milner Library) and City Hall Plaza.
 The Civic Precinct includes the area adjacent to 99 Street and 100 Street from 104 Avenue to 101 A Avenue.
 This central public space is used year-round and serves as a venue for festivals and events, organized programs, casual activities, street vendors and public art.
 The space is designed to be a welcoming, vibrant, active, inclusive place for visitors of all abilities, ages, incomes and cultures.

 City Hall opened in 1992 and included the City Hall Plaza and fountain.
-Twenty-five years later, the surface tile surrounding City Hall and the Fountain requires rehabilitation and renewal.
+Twenty-five years later, the surface tile surrounding City Hall and the Fountain requires rehabilitation.

 Sir Winston Churchill Square was selected as Edmonton’s Centennial Legacy Project, with a redesign of the park completed in 2004.